November 4, 2025

-I've always been drawn to programming because it is very puzzle-like.
-For reasons, I remained a casual observer and thought I'd always be.
+I’ve always been drawn to programming because it is very puzzle-like.
+For reasons, I remained a casual observer and thought I’d always be.
+Now, vibecoding is a thing.
+I’ve settled on Cursor as the tool to help me break the ice.

 I had a few ideas I wanted to build on, so I went with the one that would keep me the most invested - a tennis scoring app.